-High-Speed Motion Picture Photography
+High-Speed Video

-Motion picture photography is made of the test with six high-speed digital imagers along with real-time cameras.
+Six high-speed digital imagers along with real-time cameras record video for the test.
 The coordinates and lens focal length of each high-speed camera are described in Table 1.
 All high-speed imagers record at 500 frames per second.
 The positions of all cameras are shown in Figure 5.